Skip to main content

 Salesforce Meets the World of Content Management

-As Bill Gates once famously wrote, content is king.
+As Bill Gates famously wrote, content is king.
 Content is what hooks customers to a site, and what makes them stay.
-Content is what keeps your partners and customers up-to-date, and allows them to make informed decisions.
+Content keeps your partners and customers updated in order to make informed decisions.

-Content is king, for sure, but the kingmaker is your content management system (CMS for short).
-You can have the best content in the world, but if updating content is laborious, or if content is poorly organized and hard to find, it benefits no one.
-So when Salesforce announced the inception of Salesforce CMS, we could hear cries of joy from far and wide.
+If content is king, then the kingmaker is your content management system (CMS).
+You can have the best content in the world, but if it’s laborious to update or poorly organized and hard to find, it benefits no one.

-Salesforce CMS is available in Lightning Experience, and is a unified shared service for all of Salesforce.
+Enter Salesforce CMS.
+Salesforce CMS is a unified shared service for all of Salesforce.
 What does that mean, exactly?
-It means that you can create content and extend it to any channel built on Salesforce, such as a commerce site, a marketing email, or a partner portal, to name a few examples.
+You can create content and extend it to any channel built on Salesforce, such as an enhanced Lightning Web Runtime (LWR) site, commerce site, a marketing email, or a partner portal, to name a few examples.
 What’s more, you can use the same content on channels outside of Salesforce.
 And you can personalize content for different audiences to enhance their experience.

-You can use Salesforce CMS to create and manage the content lifecycle from draft to publication and every stage in between.
-Salesforce CMS is an excellent tool for any use case, but it’s especially good for creating content that increases awareness of your organization, products, or services.
+Use Salesforce CMS to create and manage the content lifecycle from draft to publication and every stage in between.
+Salesforce CMS is an excellent tool for any use case, but it’s especially suited for creating content that increases awareness of your organization, products, or services.

 Note